Kristian-Tagion/sdk/core/README.md

 # Conclusion

-Congratulations completing the guide!
+Congratulations, you have completed the guide!
 Yes, it wasn't easy.
-We are in the early days, but this release has a lot of core parts working together: Hashgraph, gossip protocol, DART synchronization, wallet with key management.
-Each next release will be more and more polished and user-friendly.
+We are in the early days, but this release has a lot of core parts working together: Hashgraph, gossip protocol, DART synchronization, and a wallet with key management.
+The next releases will become more polished, as we are gradually increasing user-friendliness and adding more features.

-New features are coming as well, so stay tuned and [leave a comment](https://forum.tagion.org/t/tagion-sdk-2020-2-release/28) on our forum.
+Stay tuned and [leave a comment](https://forum.tagion.org/t/tagion-sdk-2020-2-release/28) on our forum.
 We want to hear your thoughts.
 Did you complete the guide?
-Was it too confusing or doable?
+Or was it too confusing?
+We are greatful for any comments!